Jamesmb85/Hackerrank-Challenge/README.md

 # Hackerrank-Challenge
-My solution to the coding challenge on Hackerank.
+My solution to the coding challenge on HackerRank.
 Multiple languages including Java, C++, Python, and SQL.

-Data Structures and Algorithms usage are also on display.
+Data Structures and Algorithms usage is also on display.

 Most code is commented to display my thought process at the time.